chucklesSR/toolbox-files/README.md

 # toolbox-files
-Code challenge Full Stack for Toolbox
+Full Stack Code Challenge for Toolbox

-Este proyecto contiene un backend desarrollado en Node.js y un frontend creado con React.
-Ambos servicios están configurados para ejecutarse mediante Docker Compose.
+This project contains a backend developed in Node.js and a frontend created with React.
+Both services are configured to run using Docker Compose.

-## 🛠️ Estructura del proyecto
+## 🛠️ Project Structure

 project-root/